 - Programs such as the Job Shadowing Program allow students to experience a workplace and provides opportunities to speak to professionals

 For students seeking employment (part-time throughout the academic year, summer work, and work after graduation) the Career Centre offers workshops on job search, networking and has an online job board.

 We also offer support in preparing resumes and cover letters with the online Resume and Cover Letter Toolkit, Resume and Cover Letter workshop, and resume and cover letter critiques.

-Students can prepare for an upcoming job interview by attending an Effective Interviews workshop and practice your interviewing skills by booking a mock interview with an Employment Advisor.
+Students can prepare for an upcoming job interview by attending an Effective Interviews workshop and practice your interviewing skills by booking a mock interview with an Employment Strategist.

 We encourage all UTM students to visit the Career Centre to make use of the career planning and job search resources in our Career Resource Library (DV 3094).

 Is your student graduating or has graduated within the last 18 months?
 If so, they are eligible for a tuition credit of up to $550 towards a School of Continuing Studies course of their choice.
 The School’s courses allow new graduates to earn professional credentials and skills.
 Whether in-class, online or hybrid, the School makes it convenient for adults (parents, too) to develop their business and professional skills and continue to learn.